hwmanz/hwmanz/README.md

 Hello!
 I'm Gustavo Rodrigues, a Computer Science major at Federal University of Pará (UFPa), my pronouns are he/they

-👩‍💻 Skills: <strong>Python, Java, HTML, CSS, JavaScript, Bootstrap, VueJS 2, Quasar Framework, Sass</strong>
+👩‍💻 Skills: <strong>Python, Java, HTML, CSS, JavaScript, Bootstrap, VueJS 2 & 3, Quasar Framework, Sass</strong>

-📚 Currently Learning: <strong>VueJS 3</strong>
+📚 Currently Learning: <strong>Laravel</strong>

 Thank You for visiting my profile, if you want to talk about anything, feel free to <a href="mailto:guscorod@gmail.com">Email me</a>